BorisKozo/jsHash/README.md

 * Fixed a bug in the get method where the key was not returned
 * Fixed some global leaks
 * Fixed some other code issues that jsHint didn't like
+* Fixed a bug with the clone method not setting count properly
+* Changed so that now only the relevant options are copied from the options object provided and a reference to the original object is not stored.

 ## License